Gets an encoding for the UTF-32 format using the little endian byte order.

 Assembly: mscorlib (in mscorlib.dll)

-The UTF32Encoding object that is returned by this property may not have the appropriate behavior for your application.
+The UTF32Encoding object that is returned by this property may not have the appropriate behavior for your app.
 It uses replacement fallback to replace each string that it cannot encode and each byte that it cannot decode with the Unicode REPLACEMENT CHARACTER (U+FFFE).
 Instead, you can call the UTF32Encoding.UTF32Encoding(Boolean, Boolean, Boolean) constructor to instantiate a UTF32Encoding object whose fallback is either an EncoderFallbackException or a DecoderFallbackException, as the following example illustrates.

 For a discussion of little endian byte order, see the Encoding class topic.